 “My group started with the idea of using the materials to interrogate nanoscale motions in liquids tethered to rigid, immobile substrates,” Archer says.
 “We much later discovered that when added to conventional battery electrolytes in small quantities, versions of the materials lead to reduced or non-flammable batteries, while other versions enabled safe operation of conventional battery electrolytes at higher electrode potentials.”

 NOHMs Technologies Inc.

-In 2011, Archer and his wife, Shivaun D. Archer, Biomedical Engineering—cofounded a technology company called NOHMs Technologies Inc. based on NOHMs research licensed from the Cornell Technology Center.
-At a pre-seed workshop offered by the New York State-funded Center for Advance Technology, Archer pitched the company to an audience of interested business investors and others.
+In 2011, Archer and his wife, Shivaun D. Archer, Biomedical Engineering—cofounded a technology company called NOHMs Technologies Inc. based on NOHMs research licensed from the Cornell Center for Technology Licensing.
+At a pre-seed workshop offered by the New York State-funded Center for Advanced Technology, Archer pitched the company to an audience of interested business investors and others.
 Afterwards, he was approached by Nathan Ball, who would later become the chief executive officer of NOHMS Technologies.
 Approximately one year later, Surya Moganty, a postdoctorate in Archer’s lab and the main researcher responsible for inventing the ionic liquid variety of NOHMs, joined that team and now serves as chief technical officer.

 Today NOHMs Technologies is a successful company based in Rochester, NY, developing several electrolyte products for the consumer electronics and automotive markets based on its trademark nanolyte family of electrolytes.